 I keep getting a message that no route can be found.

 Check the Settings in the main menu and make sure you have selected the appropriate region.
 While you are there review the units you would like to work in and the default state of charge values.
 Also check to make sure that your speed adjust and power factor as well as Minimum State of Charge are appropriate in My Cars.
-These values can also be changed on trip basis too.
+These values can also be changed on trip basis too so look there also.